Have you ever wondered how to make any chord across the ukulele fretboard?

 You can also see the G major triad positions in the following fretboard diagram.

 The most important thing to memorize at this point is the root position, first inversion, and second inversion G major triads.
-These positions show up and repeat in all kinds of ways throughout the Ukulele Chord Theory course!
+These positions show up and repeat in all kinds of ways in the music you make!